lorikayman/RebisTheory/src/lib/rebis_theory.md

   </div>
 </div>

-It is most evident that equipment found in [Rage Prize Box](https://wiki.spiralknights.com/Rage_Prize_Box), [Stormy Prize Box](https://wiki.spiralknights.com/Stormy_Prize_Box), and [Frenzy Prize Box](https://wiki.spiralknights.com/Frenzy_Prize_Box) implies existence of a different civilization, responsible for creation of that gear.
-This faction's designs differ greatly from any stonework design, but, they are particularly similar to Valkyrian and Spiral Order gear in their respective design elements:
+It is most evident that equipment found in [Rage Prize Box](https://wiki.spiralknights.com/Rage_Prize_Box), [Stormy Prize Box](https://wiki.spiralknights.com/Stormy_Prize_Box), and [Frenzy Prize Box](https://wiki.spiralknights.com/Frenzy_Prize_Box) implies existence of a civilization, responsible for creation of that gear.

+As we have established initial relation between stone, tortoises and tortomega, we found an image of a civilization of sentient giant tortoises, tortomega -- descendants of drakes, and far descendants of dragons of rage through motif of rage within tortodrones and their equipment, as pointers to an inherently rageous nature.

+While we were searching for the identity of titans, we proposed their nature to be tortomega through motifs around material of stone.
+We had pointed out a notion of draconic creation myth to resemble other creation myths, which had allowed us to suggest a reason for dragons to perish in the first place -- as a conflict would take place between dragon deities and other faction of formidable power, which would come on top.
+This confict was established in the [lesser creation myth](#lesser-creaton-myth) where we proposed that other faction to be the rider gods, whom those armors were attrbuted to.

+This faction's designs are particularly similar to Valkyrian and Spiral Order gear in their respective design elements and mythological contexts.
+In order to establish those similarities, we will elaborate on the Valkyrian gear, as we reference equipment associated with frenzy, rage and storms:

+- `A priceless helmet whose name denizens of the Underworld dare not mention` ([Valkyrie Helm](https://wiki.spiralknights.com/Valkyrie_Helm)).

+  The connection within the description and the name allows to identify those __heavenly guardians as Valkyries__, as well as their relation to the Underworld, implying a conflict between Valkyries and fiends of Underworld.

+  More so, this category of helmets _possesses imagery of a spiral_, which we also take note of, as plausibly significant symbol among Valkyrian culture, similar to application of _glowing spirals in tortomega strata_.

 - `A helm worm by heavenly guardians who watch over a kingdom hidden atop a snow-covered/magma-covered/wind-swept mountain` ([Avenger Helm](https://wiki.spiralknights.com/Avenger_Helm)).

   This equipment has distinct [round helm design](https://wiki.spiralknights.com/Spiral_Round_Helm) and back wings identical to [Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm): `A beautiful helm made to resemble a heavenly guardian`.

-  As heavebnly gueardians are mentioned in both instances, it is most plausible that this civilization had existed for a long enough period of time for those designs to be incorporated into their culture.
-Potentially even, attributing Riders to this civilization.
+  As heavenly guardians are mentioned in both instances, it is most plausible that this civilization had existed for a long enough period of time for those designs to be incorporated into their culture, mostplausiblyreferring the same civilization at different points in time.

-- `A priceless helmet whose name denizens of the Underworld dare not mention` ([Valkyrie Helm](https://wiki.spiralknights.com/Valkyrie_Helm)).

-  The connection within the description and the name allows to identify those __heavenly guardians as Valkyries__, as well as their relation to the Underworld, implying a conflict between Valkyries.

-  More so, this category of helmets _possesses imagery of a spiral_, which we also take note of, as plausibly significant symbol among Valkyrian culture, similar to application of _glowing spirals in tortomega strata_.

-- `The helm of one who defied the gods and stormed/razed the gates of a heavenly kingdom` ([Champion Helm](https://wiki.spiralknights.com/Champion_Helm)), suggests an existence of a faction possessing same power of elements as the `heavenly guardians` ([Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm)), but being at conflict with them in order to _storm and then raze_ `the gates of a heavenly kingdom`.
+- `The helm of one who defied the gods and stormed/razed the gates of a heavenly kingdom` ([Champion Helm](https://wiki.spiralknights.com/Champion_Helm)), suggests an existence of a faction possessing same power of elements as the `heavenly guardians` ([Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm)), but being at conflict with them in order to _storm and then raze_ `the gates of a heavenly kingdom`:

+  - `The helm of one who defied the gods and stormed the gates of a heavenly kingdom.
+Some say the thunderclaps are the eternal echoes of her siege` ([Storm Champion Helm](https://wiki.spiralknights.com/Storm_Champion_Helm#Storm_Champion_Helm)).
+  - `The helm of one who defied the gods and stormed the gates of a heavenly kingdom.
+Some say that whistling wings are the eternal warcries of her siege` ([Frenzy Champion Helm](https://wiki.spiralknights.com/Frenzy_Champion_Helm#Frenzy_Champion_Helm)).

-  It is mentioned that the helm belongs to `one who defied the gods`, and [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) suggest that those belong to 3 gods of familiar elements are Riders rather than dragons, as the is a context of a heavenly kingdom which implies a civilization, which is not yet characteristic of dragons, as those are depicted as more animalistic yet powerful beings.
+  As the helm belongs to `one who defied the gods`, and [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) define at least one god to carve ambigious worlds with depiction an armor of impressive design and craftsmanship, we would suggest that _the term of a heavenly kingdom_ in this context __implies a literal kingdom__.

+  Those details are not characteristic of dragons, as those are depicted as more _animalistic yet powerful beings or even forces of nature_.

-  The helm of one defying itself is similar to [Ancient Plate Helm](https://wiki.spiralknights.com/Ancient_Plate_Helm) whose belonging was rather ambiguous due to conflicting origin and themes, yet those plated helmets, including [Volcanic Plate Helm](https://wiki.spiralknights.com/Volcanic_Plate_Helm) possess a unique for them face plate of 2 vertical colums of 2 occulariums.
+  The Champion Helm is similar to [Ancient Plate Helm](https://wiki.spiralknights.com/Ancient_Plate_Helm) whose belonging was rather ambiguous due to unknown origin and themes, yet those plated helms, including [Volcanic Plate Helm](https://wiki.spiralknights.com/Volcanic_Plate_Helm) possess a unique for them face plate of 2 vertical colums of 2 occulariums.
+We wkeep this design in mind as we get to the analysis of [volcanic gear](#volcanic-elements).

-  Another possible party, who can be seen as a candidate for ones storming the gates of heavenly kingdom is the [Kat Tribe](#kat-tribe), as it succeeded in its endeavour to siege Owlite Academy of Magics.
-Although currently this is only a speculation based of the most generalized similarities, not the themes or designs, as elemental and divine designs of 3 primordial elements does not fit the curse-adjacent or magical themes of Kats and their armors, at least in their transmuted forms acquired from the mysterious alchemy station.

-- [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) have prismatic elements incorporated in their designs, specifically, [Wings of those elements](https://wiki.spiralknights.com/Wings_of_Fury#Wings_of_Fury) or [regular prismatic wings](https://wiki.spiralknights.com/Wings).
+- [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) have prismatic elements incorporated in their designs, specifically, [wings of fury, storms and frenzy](https://wiki.spiralknights.com/Wings_of_Fury#Wings_of_Fury) or [regular prismatic wings](https://wiki.spiralknights.com/Wings).

+  The [Eye of fury](https://wiki.spiralknights.com/Eye_of_fury) exists separately, but allows for a motif of rage to be extended onto those species, rather than delegated to tortomega exclusively.
+It may be the case of _rage element being present or manifested in modern day Cradle only through tortodrones_, which would seem to be a more plausible explanation without breaking an established system.

 - Sigils on [rider mantles](https://wiki.spiralknights.com/Rider_Mantle) do not resemble anything else seen on Cradle, fiendish sigils, [Owlite enchantments](https://wiki.spiralknights.com/File:Enchanter_Aura-Equipped.png), or [Sorcerer Aura](https://wiki.spiralknights.com/Sorcerer_Aura#Sorcerer_Aura).
 - `A brilliant, white helm belonging to a heavenly warrior` ([Heavenly Guardian Helm](https://wiki.spiralknights.com/Heavenly_Guardian_Helm)).

   This helm has Spiral Order energy symbol and design similar to [Azure Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm) or [mighty cobalt helm](https://wiki.spiralknights.com/Mighty_Cobalt_Helm).

-The design may also connect heavenly kingdom and Spiral Order as from the same if not similar time period.
+  This similarity to Spiral Order designs is also present in Valkyrian armors, such as [Heavenly Iron Helm](https://wiki.spiralknights.com/Heavenly_Iron_Helm) and its 5-star alternatives in the alchemy tree of [Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm), having same energy symbol and overall shape suggesting anatomical or cultural similarities of Spiral Order and Valkyries, although the species are distinguished from each other: `It retains many divine properties celestial beings possess but lacks their weakness to fire` ([Heavenly Iron Helm](https://wiki.spiralknights.com/Heavenly_Iron_Helm)) through a naming convention and physical traits.

-  Could it be that past exsitence of Spiral Order was of those exact heavenly warriors, identified as or related to Valkyries?
+  Could it be that past existence of Spiral Order was of those exact heavenly warriors, identified as or related to Valkyries as the celestial beings?
+The appearance of the species which is Spiral Order may plausibly fit into such description from the initial sight.
+While we do not have enough evidence to suggest so, those similarities remain a topic of discussion.

 - `Brilliant, white armor worn by those who defended the heavenly realms` ([Heavenly Guardian Armor](https://wiki.spiralknights.com/Heavenly_Guardian_Armor)).

   As an armor paired with the aforementioned helmet, it has a design feature of pale yellow light trains on its handguards.
-Thoe trails to a degree are similar to the aura of [Divine Avenger](https://wiki.spiralknights.com/Divine_Avenger).
-As the designs are similar, there is a possubility of this sword being attributed to that period of time, but the presence of curse symbolism contradicts it, as no curse was yet introduced.
+Those trails are similar to the aura of [Divine Avenger](https://wiki.spiralknights.com/Divine_Avenger).
+This may imply a possibility of this sword being attributed to that ancient period of time, but the presence of curse symbolism contradicts it, as no curse was yet introduced into the narrative, remaining adjacent to classical western mythology.

   It is important to note here that Spiral Order does not have mastery of elemental damage, as evident by [Archilus' dialogue](https://wiki.spiralknights.com/Archilus): `Elemental resistant armor and shields are adapted from Owlite technology.
 Though the Owlites themselves no longer exist, their amazing elemental mastery lives on in this gear`, but their technology allows for curse and other status effects to be nullified through application of [remedy capsule](https://wiki.spiralknights.com/Pickups#Capsules).

-If Spiral Order was at some point related to heavenly kingdom, it must have happened far into the past, if not fully unrelated, which would require then an in-depth explanation for the design similarities.
-This scenario is possible if the equipment is adapted literally to fit scpeies of Spiral Order, with the original designs remaining currently unknown.
-As far as we are aware, [cobalt armors](https://wiki.spiralknights.com/Cobalt_Armor) and [padded armors](https://wiki.spiralknights.com/Padded_Armor) are the most distinct Spiral Order designs, which are thematically different from mythological themes heavenly warriors.
+If Spiral Order was at some point related to heavenly kingdom, it must have happened far into the past, if not fully unrelated, which would require then an in-depth explanation and solid reason for the design similarities.

+This scenario is possible if the equipment is _anatomically adapted to fit species of Spiral Order_, with the original designs being relatively similar.
+We suggest such explanation due to explicit case of [gremlin suit](https://wiki.spiralknights.com/Gremlin_Suit): `A special suit tailored by a gremlin's touch to fit the frame of a knight`, and [Owlite robes](https://wiki.spiralknights.com/Owlite_Robe): `A costume recreation of the fine robes worn by Owlites, based on the most recent archaeological findings`.
+Such cases anounce a theme of _Spiral Order incorporating other civilizations' designs into their equipment_.

+As far as we are aware, [cobalt armors](https://wiki.spiralknights.com/Cobalt_Armor) and [padded armors](https://wiki.spiralknights.com/Padded_Armor) are the most distinct Spiral Order designs, which are thematically different from mythological themes of heavenly warriors.
 We will keep this potential notion in mind, until we will cover both parties.

-This similarity to Spiral Order designs is also present in Valkyrian armors, such as [Heavenly Iron Helm](https://wiki.spiralknights.com/Heavenly_Iron_Helm) and its 5-star alternatives in the alchemy tree of [Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm), having same Energy symbol and overall shape suggesting anatomical and cultural similarities of Spiral Order and Valkyries, although the species are distinguished from each other: `It retains many divine properties celestial beings possess but lacks their weakness to fire` ([Heavenly Iron Helm](https://wiki.spiralknights.com/Heavenly_Iron_Helm)) through a naming convention and physical traits.

-In terms of naming conventions it is also here we are implicitly given a few terms for heavenly guardians, as themselves, as, potentially, avengers, Valkyries, and celestial beings.
+In terms of naming conventions it is also here we are implicitly given a few terms for heavenly guardians as avengers, Valkyries, and celestial beings.

+Furthermore, the avian designs are found in handguns.
+They imply a cultural significance of those traits to culture which had those guns manufactured, similar to the appearance of tortodrones as an image radiating power and rage.

 Based on a design of [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin) and its description: `A beautiful pistol named after a great, noble beast.
 Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`, -- there must have been an Underworld present and some civilizations would have been aware of its existence.

-The handgun's name -- griffin, -- has depiction of anatomy similar to a dragon, especially with its recognizable muzzle, now having 4 legs and wings, and back horns reminiscent of the Drakon sprite, despite in being named after a differnt specie, while there are other handgun decorated with less draconic features.
+The handgun's name -- griffin, -- has depiction of anatomy similar to a dragon, especially with its recognizable muzzle, now having 4 legs and wings, and back horns reminiscent of the Drakon battle sprite, despite in being named after a differnt specie, while there are other handgun decorated with less draconic features.

+Those handguns possess multiple damage types, while modern Spiral Order is mostly unaware of shadow damage, and barely of elemental damage, fully relying on normal and piercing damage types.

-As far as wea re concerned, this _notion of depicting ancient and powerful creatures is present also within castles' architecture_, as castles' origins also had to be discussed.
-We suspect, the similarity in designs may bring heavenly kingdom and those castles closer to a common origin.
+This _notion of depicting ancient and powerful creatures is present also within castles' architecture_, as castles' origins also had to be discussed, Scarlet Fortress in particular, given its sheer scale.
+We suspect, that the similarity in themes of the designs may bring heavenly kingdom and those castles closer to a common origin.

-Based on what could those handguns be attributed to valkyries or _avian feathered species in general_?
-Those handguns possess multiple damage types, while modern Spiral Order is mostly unaware of shadow damage, and barely, of elemental, fully relying only on normal and piercing damage, as during the times of Morai wars.

-#### War of Dragons and Valkyries

-As dragons perished, their influence was unleashed and documented as the [creation myth](#creation-myth).
-Then we have suggested that tortomega seemingly inherited the aspect of rage as those are descendants of dragons.

-So far no other civilization is present on Cradle, which might have had similar designs to [Rider mantles](https://wiki.spiralknights.com/Rider_Mantle) apart from valkyries, weather or not those were intended to look similar to Spiral Order designs.

-We propose, that [Rider mantles](https://wiki.spiralknights.com/Rider_Mantle) do belong to heavenly kingdom of valkyries.
-It is then a question of what has happened back then in order for those gods to exists -- to `carve worlds from stone` ([Rider mantle](https://wiki.spiralknights.com/Rider_Mantle)).

-Due to name of valkyries, as well as the name of heavenly kingdom, we suspect, that Valkyries had inherently possessed a magical properties related to powers of storms, rage and frenzy (`A legendary suit of armor thought to be worn by a god` - [Rider Mantles](https://wiki.spiralknights.com/Storm_Rider_Mantle#Storm_Rider_Mantle)), or at least aware of such phenomenon.

-It is then a question of how this transpired, with a suggestion of a war, which had led to dragons paradoxically being extinct while allowing for a world to be created from their innate power.
-This, for now paradoxical nature, we believe, point to a specific theme within ancient myths.

-- `An enchanted helm crafted into the visage of beast who some believe created the world in its passing: its fire the sun, its bones the mountains` ([Storm Dragon Helm](https://wiki.spiralknights.com/Storm_Dragon_Helm#Storm_Dragon_Helm)).
-- `An enchanted helm crafted into the visage of beast who some believe shaped the world in its passing: its frenzy started the mighty winds, its scales became the shadows` ([Frenzy Dragon Helm](https://wiki.spiralknights.com/Frenzy_Dragon_Helm#Frenzy_Dragon_Helm)).
-- `An enchanted helm crafted into the visage of beast who some believe razed the world in its passing: its rage became magma rain, its breath a typhoon` ([Raging Dragon Helm](https://wiki.spiralknights.com/Raging_Dragon_Helm#Raging_Dragon_Helm)).

-This war to dragons as beings to hold or contain power to allow world to be made, and heavenly kingdom may be seen as a similar concept established in the _Mesopotamian epic - The Battle between Marduk and Tiamat_, and the _Babylonian creation myth - Enuma Elish_, and a greater idea, also found in alchemy - of order emerging from chaos, as described in the [initial covered of the Nameless Realm](#nameless-realm).

-Goddess Tiamat is associated with the primordial chaos and sea, but only later she is described as a serpent.
-She was defeated by Marduk, implied to be the god of thunderstorms.
-After her defeat, her body was split by Marduk in two halves.
-From them, heavens and earth were created.

-This seems as a possible inspiration for the [creation myth](#creation-myth) involving dragons.
-The interpretation of Goddess Tiamat as a dragon, as previously stated, was a later development, but it is one interpretation that has settled in popular culture, specifically in the universe of "Dungeons and Dragons".
-We believe this is important, as is known that some inspiration from a existing fictional works were initially taken as the inspiration, later developed and build upon: `Haven's original look resembled something similar to a Ald'ruhn from The Elder Scrolls: Morrowind.
-As you might imagine, it really didn't look right` ([10 things you didn't know about Spiral Knights](https://forums.spiralknights.com/en/node/20773)).
-It is also in relation to the lore of Elder Scroll, dragons are considered primordial entities, responsible for the existence and form of its cosmology, and later being hunted by Nords, who initially were worshipping dragons.

-Considering those themes, we suggest, that dragons were hunted by valkyries of heavenly kingdom.

 #### Castles